jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 "bootstrap_runner.sh" script specified in the Vagrantfile.
 This script runs and logs the "bootstrap.sh" script.

+(Later, if you want to start the virtual machine without provisioning it, use --no-provision: vagrant up --no-provision)

+The bootstrap.sh script:
+1. Updates the apt package lists
+2. Sets the system encoding to en_US.UTF8
-The shell script installs the following packages and their dependencies:
+3. Installs the following packages and their dependencies: git gcc python-setuptools pip
-- git
-- gcc
-- python-setuptools
-- pip
-- Python Imaging Library
+    Python Imaging Library
     - python-dev
     - python-imaging
     - libjpeg-dev
     - Creates symbolic links to libz.so and libjpeg.so in /usr/lib:
       1. /usr/lib/libjpeg.so --> /usr/lib/i386-linux-gnu/libjpeg.so
       2. /usr/lib/libz.so --> /usr/lib/i386-linux-gnu/libz.so
-- PostgreSQL 9.1
+    PostgreSQL 9.1
     - postgresql-9.1
     - libpq-dev
-- memcached
+    memcached
-- libmemcached-dev
+    libmemcached-dev
-- virtualenvwrapper
+    virtualenvwrapper
+4. Appends virtualenv settings to /home/vagrant/.bashrc
+5. Initializes the postgresql cluster data directory with en_US.UTF-8 encoding

 The bootstrap_runner.sh script logs the output of bootstrap.sh to a text file in the logs directory.
 This file is called "ubuntu_x86_<timestamp>.log,"